Core Academic Course Descriptions for Session 2, 2023-2024

 show more

-This two-day, full year core course of study is broken into four sessions and will focus on reading and composition and can accommodate a range of skills.
+This two-day, full-year core course is broken into four sessions, can accommodate a range of skills, and focuses on reading and composition.
 High-interest articles, essays and book excerpts will be enjoyed, with time for discussion, evaluation, and writing.
 Scholastic SCOPE or similar materials will be used for analysis of current events (subscription included).
 Social studies/current event topics are often incorporated into lessons, with a range of activities to be expected (group presentations, reader’s theatre, etc.).
-The focus of Literary Response; students should expect to complete at least two final draft essays.
-Basic conventions, mechanics and editing will be practiced each week.
-Additional independent reading will be assigned, as well as extra writing practice if needed.
-Materials needed: Spiral notebook, folder, assignment notebook, and pencil/pen.
+The focus of Session 4 will be narrative/ creative writing.
+Students should expect to complete at least one final draft essay per session.
+Basic conventions, mechanics and editing will be practiced weekly.
+Additional independent reading will be assigned, as well as extra writing practice as needed.
+Materials required: Spiral notebook, folder, assignment notebook, and pencil/pen.
 Independent reading and writing are required (2-3 hrs/week) Students will need to have an approved novel of choice for independent reading each week.
 At least 5 novels should be completed annually.
 This is a full-year course of study.
 The 9:00 class is recommended for levels 6th/7th.
-The 11:00 class is recommended for those at 7th-9th level.
+The 11:00 class is recommended for those at the 7th-9th level.
 It is also recommended that students enrolled in ELA also take an ELA Study Session.
-Subsequent sessions will focus on argument/persuasive and narrative/creative writing.
-Course fee includes subscription to Scholastic SCOPE Magazine.
+The one-time course fee includes a subscription to Scholastic SCOPE Magazine.
 Instructor: Melanie Ware.
-Max: 12 students per class.
+Max: 12 per class.

 show less